jtefftHiTS/blank-software-website/docs/tutorial.md

 Code to enter on this step
 ```

 [//]: # You can alter the font size (fs),font width (fw), or text color for notes if you want to.
-More information at [Just the docs LSP](https://labsyspharm.github.io/just-the-docs-lsp/docs/utilities/typography/)
+More information at [Just the docs LSP](https://labsyspharm.github.io/just-the-docs-lsp/docs/utilities/typography/).
+You must leave a line space before this .md formatting, or it won't work properly.

 {: .fs-3 }
 {: .fw-300 }
 > **Note:** You may want to include some notes to give useful hints.